nlfiedler/zorigami/NOTES.md

 #### Backup

 1. Sync with any configured peers to get recent chunk updates.
-1. Check for a existing snapshot:
+1. Check for an existing snapshot:
     1. If present but lacking `end_time` value, continue backup procedure
     1. Otherwise, generate the tree objects to represent the state of the dataset
 1. Find the differences from the previous snapshot.